GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 <ins>Remark:</ins> values 3 and 4 have been introduced to guarantee the conservation of the volume of water.
 This is done adding the value of the depth of some particular cells to the one adiacent, based on the necessity to avoid the connection of cells or to represent land cells without neglecting important water channels

 ### ADDING
-Once the final bathymetry is ready, it is added to the _original bathymetry_ of the North Adriatic Sea given at the beginning through the simple superposition of the values present in the two different files, the _original bathymetry_ and the _lagoon bathymetry_
+Once the final bathymetry is ready, it is added to the _original grid_ of the North Adriatic Sea given at the beginning through the simple superposition of the values present in the two different files, the _original grid_ and the _lagoon bathymetry_

 ### EXPORTING
 The produced files are exported in the .nc and .bin format

-### Final Remarks
-<ins>About Data</ins>

-- _original structured bathymetry:_ data are collected with respect to the Geographic Military Institute zero, called Genova 1942 (IGM 1942)
-- _Bathy_CORILA2003.csv:_ contains data collected with respect to the Geographic Military Institute zero in the third column (index 2 in python) and with respect to the zero of Punta Salute in the last column
-- _Bathy_2013_coarsed.csv:_ data are referred to the zero of Punta Salute, so they need to be rescaled to be referred to the zero of IGM 1942.
-This is done by adding 0.243 to each value of depth

-_see Bathymetry_scaling.pdf for details and visual explanation_

 ### Visualization
-Open _Venice_avg_cleaned_bathymetry.qgz_ to visualize the results produced for the case under analysis
+Open Test_case/Venice_avg_cleaned_bathymetry.qgz_ to visualize the results produced for the analysis performed.